 The exhibition sections at BAU 2017:

-BAU 2017 is a 185,000 square meters showcase of materials, technologies and systems: an area the size of 25 football pitches filled with state-of-the-art technology for the international building and construction industry.
-In a five-part series, we look at the main focuses in the individual sections at the show.
-In Part 1, the spotlight is on bricks and roof construction, ceramics and IT for the building industry (BAU IT).
+BAU 2017—that is 185,000 square meter of materials, technologies and systems.
+Some 25 soccer fields of state-of-the-art technology for the international construction industry.
+In a five-part series, we look at the main focuses of the exhibition sectors at the fair.
+Part 2 deals with the topics steel, chemical building products and building systems.

 The versatile material steel can put its qualities to the test time and again because today's construction tasks call for increasingly flexible and economic solutions that also meet the highest sustainability requirements.
 One focus of BAU 2017 is steel elements for roofs and facades.
 Besides meeting insulation and sound-protection requirements, design qualities also play an increasingly important role.
 For example, the facade that the working group of JSWD Architekten and Chaix & Morel et Associés developed for the ‘Miniapolis’ children's daycare facility in Essen won first prize at the 2015 Steel Innovation Awards: A hydromechanical process was used to reshape facade elements three dimensionally, giving the overall appearance a wavelike look.
 The light weight of the components, which can be mounted quickly, also guarantees a great deal of efficiency.
 Pantile sheets made of steel offer the same advantages: At approximately five kilograms per square meter, they are extremely light, and because they are secured to the substructure with screws, they can also withstand extremely strong winds.

 Structural systems made of lightweight steel sections are another one of BAU's main themes: flexibility, short building times, a high degree of prefabrication and affordable building costs make them suitable, especially for adding additional stories and for additions, conversions and expansions.
 Their low design thickness also makes it possible to maximize usable space.